thiagokokada/nix-alien/README.md

                         Additional library to search.
 May be passed multiple times -p PACKAGE, --additional-packages PACKAGE
                         Additional package to add.
+May be passed multiple times -c CANDIDATE, --select-candidates CANDIDATE
-May be passed multiple times -r, --recreate        Recreate 'default.nix' file if exists -d PATH, --destination PATH
+                        Library candidates that will be auto-selected if found.
+Useful for automation.
+May be passed multiple times
+  -r, --recreate        Recreate 'default.nix' file if exists -d PATH, --destination PATH
                         Path where 'default.nix' file will be created